Jose Siri Preview, Player Props: Rays vs. Mariners

 Jose Siri At The Plate

-- Siri has had at least one RBI in 36.8% of his games this season (35 of 95), with two or more RBI 15 times (15.8%).
-He has also been responsible for three or more of his team's runs in four contests.
+- Siri has had an RBI in 35 games this year (36.5%), including 15 multi-RBI outings (15.6%).
+He has also driven in three or more of his team's runs in four contests.

-- In 45 of 95 games this season, he has scored, and 10 of those games included multiple runs.
+- He has scored in 45 games this season, with multiple runs 10 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.